A Chequered History

 Richard Stanihurst, (1547-1618) historian, had a garden here called the Old Exchequer and wrote quite a lot about the local area.
 His best-known work was a book called De Rebus in Hibernia Gestis.
 (Great Deeds of Ireland.)
 Finding himself on the wrong side of the establishment after the Reformation, Stanihurst decamped to Europe and tried to launch a career as an author in Holland.
-Some of the Gaelic noblemen who had also fled to Europe ruined his plans.
-Disliking the tone of the book,where he appeared to make a joke out of Gaelic institutions, the Irish succeeded in getting the Inquisition to ban his book.
-Ironically Stanihurst's work remains in print today thanks to Cork University Press .
+However some of the Gaelic noblemen who had also fled to Europe ruined his plans.
+Many disliked the tone of Stanihurst's book, where he appeared to make a joke out of Gaelic institutions.
+The Irish succeeded in getting the Inquisition to ban the work.
+Ironically De Rebus in Hibernia Gestis remains in print today thanks to the Cork University Press.

 Sir Henry Docwra, (1564-1631),Elizabethan soldier and civil servant, typified the soldier of fortune who prospered in Ireland.
 Dubbed the "Founder of Derry", he played a prominent role in the conquest of Ireland along with the Earl of Essex.
 And like Stanihurst,his writings endure 400 years after they were penned.
 He is buried in near-by Christ Church Cathedral.
 The area where George’s Arcade is situated was once known as Docwras’s Park.

 Exchequer Street was the location of the first home of Sir William Petty (1623-1687), Cromwell’s surveyor in Ireland and author of the Down Survey (1656-8), the first ever detailed land survey on a national scale not just in Ireland but in the world.